insp7/ms-thesis/README.md

 EEGViT_TCN_Modified - experimented by modifying with kernal and dropout sizes.

 SwinTransformerBaseline.ipynb - experimented with basic SwinTrasnformer (non-pretrained version).
-At the end of 15 Epochs, got a Test loss of 22118.70 which amounts to an RMSE of 74.36 mm.
 Potential performance improvements that may come with a pretrained version can be tested in the future.

 Task2_direction_task_pre_training.ipynb - Pretraining on Task 2 as a task 3 problem.